 Employees (whether EHRA or SHRA) whose duties and responsibilities have been determined by Human Resources to be “exempt” from the provisions of the Fair Labor Standards Act (FLSA) are considered to be “exempt” employees.
-Exempt employees do not earn additional leave for hours worked over 40 in a workweek.
+Exempt employees do not earn comp time for hours worked over 40 in a workweek.
 Exempt employees do not have to clock in and out in WolfTime.

 EHRA and SHRA Non-Exempt Employees

 Employees whose duties and responsibilities determined by Human Resources to be “subject” to the provisions of FLSA are considered “subject” or “non-exempt” employees.
 These employees must track their work time by clocking in and out each day.
 Non-exempt employees are subject to the Fair Labor Standards Act (FLSA) and accrue leave at time and one half for each hour worked over 40 in a workweek.
-Non-exempt employees are required to maintain a timesheet to track hours worked in a workweek.
-Overtime should only be worked with management approval due to the business needs of a department.
+Overtime is not a “right” and should only be worked with management approval due to the business needs of a department.